FauthD/MksMonster8V2SermoonD1Klipper/AuxilaryFeeder.md

 	If not, calculate new rotation_distance values as described in the Klipper docs.
 	In my case it was 20mm for both strings.
 5. Do the same test with a higher speed `G1 E50 F600`.
 	In my case there was quite a difference.
-Auxilary feeder was still at 20mm, but the normal feeder/extruder was at 35mm.
+Auxilary feeder was still at 20mm, but the normal feeder/extruder was at 35mm that means it only feeds 35mm instead 50mm.
 	Currently I do not understand why the difference is that big.

 # Reserching different filamant transport